robstoll/atrium/README.md

 into an `Expect<Path>`.
 See [FileSubjectChangerSamples](https://github.com/robstoll/atrium/blob/main/apis/fluent-en_GB/atrium-api-fluent-en_GB/src/jvmTest/kotlin/ch/tutteli/atrium/api/fluent/en_GB/samples/FileSubjectChangerSamples.kt).

-## Where are the expectation function for java.util.Date?
+## Where are the expectation functions for java.util.Date?

 Atrium does not provide extension functions applicable to `Expect<Date>`/`Expect<DateTime>` directly, because they would basically duplicate the functions available for `Expect<LocalDate>`/`Expect<LocalDateTime>`.